Inflectra/rapise-documentation/docs/Guide/cross_browser_testing.md

 ## Selecting a new Playback Browser

-In the right top corner of Rapise window expand the dropdown with available browser.
+In the top-right corner of the Rapise window, expand the dropdown with available browsers.

 ![available browsers](./img/cross_browser_testing2.png){width="236px"}

-Change the browser to either one of the [Selenium WebDriver](selenium_webdriver.md) based browser profiles, or one of the [native browsers](browser_settings.md) such as Firefox, Internet Explorer or Chrome.
+Change the browser to either one of the [Selenium WebDriver](selenium_webdriver.md)-based browser profiles, or one of the [native browsers](browser_settings.md) such as Firefox, Internet Explorer, or Chrome.

-Once you have changed this setting, [Playback](playback.md) the script normally and it will playback in the selected browser.
+Once you have changed this setting, [playback](playback.md) the script normally, and the script will play back in the selected browser.

 Changing this setting will effectively set the value of the `g_browserLibrary` global variable.

 !!! note
-	In Rapise 6.3+ you may define [local profiles](selenium_settings_dialog.md#local-selenium-profiles).
+	In Rapise 6.3+, you may define [local profiles](selenium_settings_dialog.md#local-selenium-profiles).

 !!! important
- 	Since Rapise 7.3 it is recommended to use [Selenium WebDriver](selenium_webdriver.md) based profiles for all web tests.
+ 	Since Rapise 7.3, it is recommended to use [Selenium WebDriver](selenium_webdriver.md)-based profiles for all web tests.

 ## Playback in Multiple Browsers

 ### Using Framework Parameters

 !!! important "Rapise 8"
-	In Rapise 8 and above the recommended way of multi-browser testing is via [framework parameters](./Frameworks/parameters.md).
+	In Rapise 8 and above, the recommended way of multi-browser testing is via [framework parameters](./Frameworks/parameters.md).

-	Check out the KB article: [Rapise 8.0: how to run test cases on different browsers](https://www.inflectra.com/Support/KnowledgeBase/KB750.aspx).
+	Check out the KB article: [Rapise 8.0: How to Run Test Cases on Different Browsers](https://www.inflectra.com/Support/KnowledgeBase/KB750.aspx).

 ### Using Input Data Table

 !!! important "Rapise 7"
-	In Rapise 7 the recommended way of multi-browser testing is via [Input Data Table](spira_dashboard_2.md#input-data-table).
+	In Rapise 7, the recommended way of multi-browser testing is via [Input Data Table](spira_dashboard_2.md#input-data-table).

 	Check out the webinar: [Parallel Execution of Tests with Rapise & SpiraTest](https://youtu.be/bNoWZjOE3hQ).